-At the hearing in this Court the Respondents said they took no issue with the chronology.
+At the hearing in this court the respondents said they took no issue with the chronology.

-It is clear that the adjournment sought by the Prosecutor on 9 May 2005 was for one week only.
-The primary Judge did not refer to this fact in his decision.
-It had been equally made clear that the strike out application would be made on 9 May 2005 despite the application for adjournment on 22 February 2005 which all parties agreed had been made by consent.
+It is clear that the adjournment sought by the prosecutor on 9 May 2005 was for one week only.
+The primary judge did not refer to this fact in his decision.
+It had been equally made clear that the strike out application would i

-In this Court the Acting Public Prosecutor submitted that His Lordship's decision was outside the legitimate exercise of his discretion and that insufficient regard was paid to the public interest in ensuring that the charges were serious criminal offences against the state which should be brought to trial.
+In this court the Acting Public Prosecutor submitted that His Lordship's decision was outside the legitimate exercise of his discretion and that insufficient regard was paid to the public interest in ensuring that the charges were serious criminal offences against the state which should be brought to trial.

-It was submitted that none of the delays prior to 9 May 2005 had been caused or occasioned by the Public Prosecutor who had been ready to proceed with the trial on 22 February 2005 and because of the large number of witnesses considerable time would be necessary to allocate a trial date and finding the time in the Court calendar meant that it was inevitable that there would be some delay.
+It was submitted that none of the delays prior to 9 May 2005 had been caused or occasioned by the Public Prosecutor who had been ready to proceed with the trial on 22 February 2005 and because of the large number of witnesses considerable time would be necessary to allocate a trial date and c finding the time in the court calendar meant that it was inevitable that there would be some delay.

-The learned Acting Public Prosecutor submitted that too much significance had been placed on presumed prejudice to the Respondents and that the primary Judge had failed to have regard to the proviso to Article 5 of the Constitution that fundamental rights and freedoms of individuals are subject to respect for the rights and freedoms of others and to the legitimate public interest in, among other things, public order.
+The learned Acting Public Prosecutor submitted that too much significance had been placed on presumed prejudice to the respondents and that the primary judge had failed to have regard to the proviso to art 5 of the Constitution that fundamental rights and freedoms of individuals are subject to respect for the rights and freedoms of others and to the legitimate public interest in, among other things, public order.

-It was submitted that one of the major causes of the delay was the civil action taken by two of the Respondents to review the committal procedure of the Magistrates Court and that none of the other Respondents had raised any objection to the delay thereby caused and they could have sought a separate trial to avoid such delay.
-The adjournment sought by the Prosecutor on 9 May 2005 was for one week only.
-It was submitted that there is no presumption of the law of Vanuatu that the Respondents' right to a fair trial is prejudiced by dimming of memories over time and there was no violation of the Respondents' presumption of innocence.
-It was submitted that the provisions of section 15 of the Penal Code Act [CAP.
-135] were not considered and that there was another misdirection of the learned trial judge when he failed to consider the merits of the case and the waiver of delay.
+It was submitted that one of the major causes of the delay was the civil action taken by two of the respondents to review the committal procedure of the magistrates court and that none of the other respondents had raised any objection to the delay thereby caused and they could have sought a separate trial to avoid such delay.
+The adjournment sought by the prosecutor on 9 May 2005 was for one week only.
+It was submitted that there is no presumption of the law of Vanuatu that the respondents' right to a fair trial is prejudiced by dimming of memories over time and there was no violation of the respondents' presumption of innocence.
+It was submitted that the provisions f of s 15 of the Penal Code Act (Cap 135) were not considered and that there was another misdirection of the learned trial judge when he failed to consider the merits of the case and the waiver of delay.

-In this Court counsel for Napuati and Benard submitted that the trial on 9 May could not in any practical sense proceed and the concern was that the adjournment for one week could have had the effect of delaying the trial by considerably longer than that time because past history had revealed that a lead time of between 10 and 17 weeks was needed to obtain a three week block of time for trial suitable to all parties.
+In this court, counsel for Napuati and Benard submitted that the trial on 9 May could not in any practical sense proceed and the concern was that the adjournment for one week could have had the effect of delaying the trial by g considerably longer than that time because past history had revealed that a lead time of between 10 and 17 weeks was needed to obtain a three-week block of time for trial suitable to all parties.

-Counsel submitted that even if the Court found that a fair hearing would be available there remained the possibility of going beyond a reasonable time.
-Reference was made to the Canadian case of R v.
-Morrin [1992] 71 C.C.C.
-(3d) 1, and to Martin v.
-Tauranga District Court [1995] NZLR 419, both of which authorities were considered relevant to the context of Vanuatu by the Court of Appeal in Swanson v.
-Public Prosecutor Criminal Appeal No. 6 of 1997 at page 18.
+Counsel submitted that even if the court found that a fair hearing would be available there remained the possibility of going beyond a reasonable time. h Reference was made to the Canadian case of R v Morin [1992] 1 SCR 771 and to Martin v Tauranga District Court [1995] 2 LRC 788, both of which authorities were considered relevant to the context of Vanuatu by the Court of Appeal in Swanson v Public Prosecutor (Criminal Appeal No 6 of 1997, unreported) at 18.